Employment of same-sex attracted teachers in schools

 The problems faced by same-sex attracted teachers in schools are both historical and on-going.

 (1) Since the election in 2022 of the federal Labor government, the threatening religious freedom bill has been shelved.
+Also has its intention of including same-sex attracted teachers and students in anti-discrimination legislation.
 In December 2021 the Victorian parliament passed laws banning religious schools from sacking or refusing to hire staff based on their sexual orientation or gender identity.

 (2) The author of this entry thanks Kay Whitehead, Tim Allender and Rodney Stinson for their comments on the draft entry.’